bozzhik/is-mobile/README.md

 ## Example

-In this case, the desired component will be drawn based on the device:
+In this case, the desired component will be drawn based on the `device`:

 ```tsx
 import {isMobile} from '@bozzhik/is-mobile'